 Does the policy ever expire?

-Yes, you must choose a term which could be a 10, 20 or 30 year term.
-Once the term expires, there is an option to renew this policy each year until both insureds reach age 95.
-The cost of this policy will increase every year after the initial term.
+Yes.
+The policy ends when the term you chose ends.
+You may choose a 10, 20 or 30 year term.
+You can choose to renew this policy each year until both of you are age 95.
+The cost of this policy will increase every year after the initial term ends.

 What is the death benefit?

-You have selected a death benefit of $500,000 to generate this quote.
-You may select a death benefit between $250,000 and $2 million subject to underwriting approval.
+You have chosen a $500,000 death benefit.
+That amount was used to generate this quote.
+You may choose a death benefit between $250,000 and $2 million.
+If you choose, $xxx,xxx subject to underwriting approval.

 Can I take a loan from my policy?

-This policy does not have any loan options.
+No. You can’t borrow money from this policy.

-What do I need to do to obtain this policy?
+What do I need to do to buy this policy?

-You will need to fill out an application and go through the underwriting process to determine if you are eligible for this product, what the cost of the product will be and the amount of coverage you are eligible to receive.
+You’ll need to fill out an application.
+You also must go through an underwriting process.
+Underwriters review your application and decide if you’re eligible to buy this product, and, if you are, what your premium would be and how much coverage you could buy.

-In the course of considering an insured’s application, an insurer may request or collect health information about the insured in variety of ways.
-If you qualify, you may be able to obtain this policy without a health questionnaire or physical examination.
-If you do not qualify, you may still be eligible for this policy, but you will be required to fill out a health questionnaire and undergo a physical examination.
+You might be approved to buy a policy without any information about your health.
+If you aren’t, you may still be eligible for this policy, but you’ll be required to fill out a health questionnaire and undergo a physical examination.

-Additional Policy Benefits
+Other Policy Benefits

 Does the policy have a waiver of premium option?

-Yes, this policy includes a waiver of premium rider that allows you to not pay premiums if you have been totally disabled for at least 4 months.
-This rider has an additional cost.
+Yes, you can buy a waiver of premium option for an extra cost.
+A waiver of premium rider for this policy means you won’t have to pay premiums after you’ve been totally disabled for at least four months.

 Can I convert this policy to another type of life insurance?

-This policy may be converted to a permanent life insurance policy prior to the end of the policy term and before you reach age 70.
+Yes.
+You can convert this policy to a whole life insurance policy before the policy term ends, as long as you’re younger than age 70.

 Can I extend the term of coverage?

-Yes, this policy may be renewed annually up to age 95 after the initial term expires.
-The cost of the policy will increase each year the policy is renewed.
+Yes.
+After the initial term ends, you can renew this policy each year until you’re both age 95.
+The premium will increase each year you renew the policy.

 Are there optional riders available for this policy?

-Yes, optional riders are available.
-To learn what riders are available and their cost, talk to your insurance agent or a company representative.
+Yes, there are optional riders.
+To learn about these riders and what they cost, talk to your insurance agent or a company representative.

 Does this policy have any living benefit options?

-Yes, there is an optional living benefit rider available for an additional cost.
+Yes.
+You can buy an optional living benefit rider for an extra cost.

 Does this policy accumulate cash value?